erosmarcello/dororthy-ai/README.md

 # **dororthy-ai**
-The goal of my project is to create a machine learning model that can accurately predict the likelihood and intensity of tornadic activity, based on the real-time data collected during storm chases, including but not limited to, chases I participate in.
+The goal of this project is to create a machine learning model that can accurately predict the likelihood and intensity of tornadic activity, based on the real-time data collected during storm chases, including but not limited to, chases I physically am present for and participate in.

 ## **Installation**